Last Updated on December 18, 2021 by Grow with Bovees

 To access special features such as 3d models or more plant library designs, you may have to upgrade to the Pro version of the respective garden design software.

-Cost however isn’t the main driving factor when selecting the best free landscape design software, just think about the considerable amount of time and money you’ll save on creating a garden design from scratch on paper, and hiring professional landscape designers to do the job right.
+Cost however isn’t the main driving factor when selecting the best free software.
+Just think about the considerable amount of time and money you’ll save on creating a garden design from scratch on paper, and hiring professional landscape designers to do the job right.

 From another perspective, if you’re a pro landscape designer, then paying $5000 for a great design software is well worth it if you’re bidding for a $30,000 design job.